 - 5 x Electric and 3 x manual.

-- Mainsail, manufactured in Quantum Fusion sailcloth, fully battened with deep roach and two slab reefs fitted.
+- Mainsail, from ONE sail, fully battened with deep roach and two slab reefs fitted.

 - 7 full carbon fibre battens fitted to Harken batten car system.